yuchenw/Flood-Index/README.md

 After that, apply `CreateSimDaily.m` to get the simulated flow and nutrient values out of each sub-basin.
 If there are no reservoirs in a sub-basin, the `CreateSimDaily` function uses the `rchproc` function to extract values out of each sub-basin; if there are reservoirs in a sub-basin, `CreateSimDaily` uses the `rsvproc` function to extract values.

 The outputs, named as `SimDaily data`, are files with `dat` extension showing simulated daily flow and nutrient loads of each sub-basin.
 We provided outputs from our study as examples on the Google Drive folder `SimDaily` (https://drive.google.com/open?id=0Bz2-pWCMig8fTEJtSlNIZG44M3M).
-Under this folder, the folder `Sensitivity_Test` contains 30 `zip` files, while the folder `Climate_Model` contains 10 `zip` files.
-Each file represents one scenario, containing 57 `dat` files, one for each sub-basin.
-For example, `sim_daily1` means the simulated values of sub-basin 1.

 ### Calculate the level of two-year flood of each sub-baisn.